crowdsecurity/crowdsec-docs/crowdsec-docs/docs/expr/helpers.md

 ### `KeyExists(key string, map map[string]interface{}) bool`

-Return true if the `key` exist in the map
+Return true if the `key` exist in the map.

 ## Alert specific helpers